Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Graph Algorithms.md

 * https://www.wikiwand.com/en/Directed_acyclic_graph
 ****

-It seems that graph theory is partially the application of matrix theory.
+It seems that graph theory is partially the application of nonnegative matrix theory.
 [Graph Algorithms in the Language of Linear Algebra](https://epubs.siam.org/doi/book/10.1137/1.9780898719918?mobileUi=0) shows how to leverage existing parallel matrix computation techniques and the large amount of software infrastructure that exists for these computations to implement efficient and scalable parallel graph algorithms.
 The benefits of this approach are reduced algorithmic complexity, ease of implementation, and improved performance.
 __________________________________
 Matrix Theory        | Graph Theory|-----|---